PhyloGrok/VCFgenerator/README.md

 2.

 ## Acknowledgements
-1. The <em>Data Carpentry Genomics Workshop</em> (https://datacarpentry.org/genomics-workshop/) was the original template and inspiration for the Illumina QC, BWA assembly and variant calling steps of this workflow.
-Implementation here has been modified for user specification of the dataset, high-throughput automated processing within a Linux Ubuntu-based command-line environment with many additonal upstream and downstream features for automation and data dashboard. <br>
+1. <em>Data Carpentry Genomics Workshop</em> (https://datacarpentry.org/genomics-workshop/) was the original template for the QC, alignment and variant calling steps.
+Here we focused on a command-line implementation, with user specification, and high-throughput automated processing in Linux Ubuntu-based cloud vm.<br>
-2. Lenski Long-Term E. coli Evolution (LTEE) experiment.
-The strategy for analysis of genomic variants was inspired by Tenaillon et al. 2016 and other publications and content from the LTEE (https://lenski.mmg.msu.edu/ecoli/genomicsdat.html).
+2. <b>Lenski Long-Term E. coli Evolution (LTEE) experiment</b>.
+The analysis of genomic variants follows the concept of Tenaillon et al. 2016 and other publications and content from the LTEE (https://lenski.mmg.msu.edu/ecoli/genomicsdat.html).
+3. See Citations.md for many additional citations and resources.

 ## Funding